MySQL backup with Percona Monitoring and Management (PMM) seems useful

 If you have experience using MySQL, you may have heard of Percona.

-This is a company that develops tools such as Percona-Toolkit, which makes MySQL operations easier, and XtraBackup, a backup tool.
+This company develops tools such as Percona-Toolkit, which makes MySQL operations easier, and XtraBackup, a backup tool.

 Percona has releasedPercona Monitoring and ManagementI tried out this tool because the backup management function looked useful.